FirdausAbdRahman/-JavaScript30/README.md

 # #JavaScript30 Challenge

 A compilation of 30 projects that I've developed through #JavaScript30, which is a 30 days vanilla JavaScript coding challenge.
-I made my own version of those projects (some of it) to further enhance my skills beyond this coding challenge.
+I made my own version of those projects (some of them) to further enhance my skills beyond this coding challenge.

 My 30 Projects: